Towards Ivanov's meta-conjecture for geodesic currents: Obstruction when generalizing to currents

-From \cref{eq14} it is clear that for any choice of $k$ and $t$ we will always have $a \neq a'$, $b \neq b'$ and $c \neq c'$.
+For any $k$ and $t$ we will always have $a \neq a'$, $b \neq b'$ and $c \neq c'$.
 The words in the fundamental group representing the curves $\gamma_{(a,b,c)}$ and $\gamma_{(a',b',c')}$ will have different exponents of $y$.
 By Theorem 1.2 in \cite{Hor} the two curves in the same pair are not trace equivalent.
-By the work on Leininger the curves cannot be hyperbolically equivalent on $S$ \cite{CL}. \end{proof}
+By the work on Leininger the curves cannot be hyperbolically equivalent on $S$ \cite{CL}. \end{remark}

-\begin{reptheorem}{thmssi} Let $S$ be a surface of genus at least 2.
-We can find infinitely many pairs of curves $\gamma_{(a,b,c)}$ and $\gamma_{(a',b',c')}$ in $S$ that are strong simple intersection equivalent but are not hyperbolically equivalent. \end{reptheorem}